PyAbel/PyAbel/README.rst

 We welcome suggestions for improvement!
 Either open a new `Issue <https://github.com/PyAbel/PyAbel/issues>`_ or make a `Pull Request <https://github.com/PyAbel/PyAbel/pulls>`_.

-`Contributing.md <https://github.com/PyAbel/PyAbel/blob/master/CONTRIBUTING.md>`_ has more information on how to contribute, such as how to run the unit tests and how to build the documentation.
+`CONTRIBUTING.rst <https://github.com/PyAbel/PyAbel/blob/master/CONTRIBUTING.rst>`_ has more information on how to contribute, such as how to run the unit tests and how to build the documentation.

 License